truefoundry/llmperf/README.md

 ML Repositories are like specialized Git repositories for machine learning, managing runs, models, and artifacts within MLFoundry.

-We'll use mlfoundry to log parameters and metrics for the cumulative results of all results within an ML Repo.
+We’ll use mlfoundry to log parameters and metrics to ML Repository.
+Read more about ML Repository [here](https://docs.truefoundry.com/docs/introduction-to-ml-repo).

 #### Script